Dennis DeYoung: 2000–2019: Post-Styx career

+In August 2006, DeYoung appeared along with Supertramp's Roger Hodgson on Canadian Idol, where he performed with and mentored the contestants.
 On September 14 and 15, 2006, DeYoung appeared with Hal Sparks on Celebrity Duets, an American reality television show produced by Simon Cowell.
 They sang Styx songs "Come Sail Away" and "Mr. Roboto".
 DeYoung and Sparks were invited back to perform in the final of Celebrity Duets on September 28, 2006.
 They performed the Styx breakthrough hit "Lady", written by DeYoung in 1973, with DeYoung serenading his wife Suzanne in the audience while Hal did the same for his long-time girlfriend, and finished in 3rd place.

-In 2007, DEP Records of Canada released DeYoung's stateside 2004 live CD Dennis DeYoung and the Music of Styx Live with Symphony Orchestra, which went on to achieve platinum status.
-(In Canada 50,000 plus copies sold for a double CD qualifies as platinum.)
-They also released his DVD The Rock: Symphonic Music of Styx, which went triple platinum.
+DEP Records also released his DVD The Rock: Symphonic Music of Styx, which went triple platinum.
 In addition, he appeared on the Canadian reality TV series Star Académie.
 On June 19, 2007, DeYoung released in Canada his fifth solo album, One Hundred Years from Now, marking a return to his rock roots.
 The first single, the title track, was a duet with Québécois singer Éric Lapointe.
 The single reached number 1 on the Québec Radio Single and Soundscan charts.
 The album was released in the U.S. on April 14, 2009, with slightly different tracks.
 One song "I Believe In You" received some airplay on Sirius XM and some local radio stations.

-On New Year's Eve 2007, he performed "Mr. Roboto", "Come Sail Away" and many other Styx classics to a large audience at Victoria Park in Niagara Falls, Canada, and viewers via live television on CHCH-TV Channel 11.
+On New Year's Eve 2007, he performed "Mr. Roboto", "Come Sail Away" and many other Styx classics at Victoria Park in Niagara Falls, Ontario, Canada, and viewers via live television on CHCH-TV Channel 11.
 Following his concert, he did a brief live interview with CHCH-TV's Mat Hayes.

 On May 8, 2008, DeYoung's musical version of The Hunchback of Notre Dame premiered at the Bailiwick Repertory Theatre in Chicago.
 This production went on to win the Joseph Jefferson Award for best musical in Chicago in 2008.

-On September 20, 2008, DeYoung performed at the Rock and Roll Hall of Fame benefit concert for the John Entwistle foundation.
+On September 20, 2008, DeYoung performed at the Rock and Roll Hall of Fame benefit concert for the John Entwistle Foundation.
 The benefit concert was held at the Koka Booth Amphitheatre in Cary, North Carolina, and featured many other rock and roll musicians.
 He and his band performed many of Styx's hits.